-Israel says at least 26 soldiers have been killed as fighting with Hamas continues
+Hezbollah and Israel exchange fire as Israeli soldiers battle Hamas on second day of surprise attack

 Palestinians demonstrated in towns and cities around the West Bank on Saturday night.
 Palestinian health officials said Israeli fire killed five there, but gave few details.

 Shurafa reported from Gaza City.
-Associated Press writers Isabel DeBre, Julia Frankel and Josef Federman in Jerusalem; and Issam Adwan in Rafah, Gaza Strip contributed to this report.
+Associated Press writers Isabel DeBre, Julia Frankel and Josef Federman in Jerusalem; Issam Adwan in Rafah, Gaza Strip; and Bassem Mroue in Beirut contributed to this report.